How to Become a Client with ITS

-- Filling out the New Client Form linked above (Client Services will call you within one business day of receiving the form)
+- Filling out the New Client Form linked above.
+Client Services will call you within one business day.

 Once our office has your information, you will be given an estimated wait time.
 Estimates are NOT a guarantee.

-Estimated wait times are a prediction of how long it will take for a therapist who fits your specifications to have enough availability for you to have regular appointments.
-Our office will call you once the therapist has confirmed that they are a good fit, and have regular openings.
+Wait times are a prediction of how long it will take for a therapist who fits your specifications to have availability for you to have regular appointments.

 - Name of Client